1964 British football match-fixing scandal: Aftermath

 In 1971, the Football Association amended its rules to allow banned players the right of appeal after seven years.
-Brian Phillips successfully appealed against his ban and would lead Notts Alliance amateur side Rainworth Miners Welfare F. C. to the final of the FA Vase in 1982 as their manager.
+Brian Phillips successfully appealed against his ban and would lead Notts Alliance amateur side Rainworth Miners Welfare to the final of the FA Vase in 1982 as their manager.
 He died in 2012.

 Peter Swan and David Layne also successfully appealed against their bans and returned to Sheffield Wednesday in 1972.
-Swan later transferred to Bury and then to Matlock Town whom he led (as player-manager) to victory in the FA Trophy final of 1975.
+Swan later transferred to Bury and then became player-manager at Matlock Town where he led the team to victory in the 1975 FA Trophy final.
 Swan resigned at the end of his second season in charge of Matlock Town, hoping to find a full-time management position elsewhere.
 He eventually returned as manager in November 1980, with his second spell at the club lasting just over a year after a poor run of results.
 Swan also had spells as manager at Worksop Town and Buxton.
 He later ran a pub in Chesterfield.
 He died after a long battle with Alzheimer's disease in January 2021.

 David Layne did not play for Sheffield Wednesday's first team again and ended his playing career at Hereford United.

 Sammy Chapman also returned to football, first with Portsmouth and Crewe Alexandra as a coach and then with Wolverhampton Wanderers as chief scout and then manager.
 He died in July 2019.

-Dick Beattie worked in the shipyards following his release from prison.
+Dick Beattie worked in shipyards following his release from prison.
 He died in 1990.

 Esmond Million emigrated to Canada where he became active in professional ice hockey.

 Keith Williams pursued his footballing career in South Africa.

 Ken Thomson died of a heart attack on a golf course in 1969.

 Jack Fountain died in August 2012.

 Tony Kay had the highest profile of those implicated.
 He had been transferred to Everton in December 1962, a few weeks after the Ipswich Town v Sheffield Wednesday match and midway through the 1962–63 season.
 He would help Everton win the Football league title that season.
 He was also an England international and expected to be in Alf Ramsey's 1966 World Cup squad.
 Although his life ban would be lifted in September 1973, Kay never returned to professional football.
 He later spent twelve years in Spain, avoiding arrest for selling a counterfeit diamond.
 On his return to the United Kingdom, he was fined £400.
-In later years, he worked as a groundsman in south east London.
-The greatest irony of his implication was his being named man of the match in the Ipswich Town vs Sheffield Wednesday match – the match the Sunday People newspaper accused him of having conspired to lose and which he was found guilty of having 'thrown'.
+In later years, he worked as a groundsman in southeast London.
+Ironically, Kay had been named man of the match in the Ipswich Town vs Sheffield Wednesday match – the match the Sunday People newspaper accused him of having conspired to lose and which he was found guilty of having "thrown".

 The scandal was dramatised in 1997 in a BBC film The Fix, directed by Paul Greengrass and starring Jason Isaacs as Tony Kay, Christopher Fulford as Jimmy Gauld and Steve Coogan as Sunday People journalist Michael Gabbert, whose investigative work led to the uncovering of the scandal.